LuanAdemi/toumei/README.md

 ```

 ### Causal Tracing
-If we want to locate factual knowledge in GPT like models, we can use causal tracing.
-Toumei implements this in the `toumei.transformers.rome` package.
+If we want to locate factual knowledge in GPT like models, we can use causal tracing. *toumei* implements this in the `toumei.transformers.rome` package.
 ```python
 from toumei.transformers.rome.tracing import CausalTracer
 ```